Generative Perception of Shape and Material from Differential Motion: Technical Appendices and Supplementary Material

-\textbf{3D Reconstruction}.
-Many recent learning-based multi-view scene reconstruction methods for point clouds~\cite{xiang2024structured, wang2025continuous, dust3r_cvpr24, wang2025vggt} are able to generalize to single or few-view settings.
-These models, however, often rely heavily on supervised priors from large datasets and are designed for deterministic reconstruction.
-Their reconstruction focuses on depth estimation instead of recovering the intrinsic scene properties (such as diffuse color) and often have the surrounding illumination baked in the estimated point clouds.
-Although some view-synthesis techniques based on NeRFs~\cite{verbin_ref-nerf_2022} and Gaussian splatting~\cite{liang2023gs, jiang2023gaussianshader} can disentangle reflectance and lighting, they require many viewpoints and per-scene optimization.
-In contrast, our method, in a single feed-forward inference, leverages differential motion in short videos to successfully resolve texture–lighting ambiguity without the need for many wide-baseline images and explicit camera pose estimation.
+Many recent learning-based multi-view scene reconstruction methods infer point clouds from images~\citeApp{xiang2024structured, wang2025continuous, dust3r_cvpr24, wang2025vggt}.
+These models are designed for deterministic reconstruction instead of modeling ambiguity, and they do not estimate material properties, so often have the surrounding illumination baked into their output point colors.
+Although some view-synthesis techniques based on NeRFs~\citeApp{verbin_ref-nerf_2022} and Gaussian splatting~\citeApp{liang2023gs, jiang2023gaussianshader} can disentangle reflectance and lighting, they require many viewpoints and per-scene optimization.
+In contrast, our method is feed-forward, and it leverages differential motion in short videos to successfully resolve texture–lighting ambiguity without the need for many wide-baseline images and explicit camera pose estimation.

-Some recent studies ~\cite{long2023wonder3d, liu2023one2345, xiang2024structured} focus on generating 3D assets with text prompts or single-image conditioning, which successfully demonstrate generation of unseen parts of the target object.
-These models are typically trained on artist-designed, cartoon-style 3D assets with diffuse materials instead of real-world captures to increase the amount of supervision.
-They are also usually limited to producing mesh and texture and do not explicitly recover the reflectance properties, which for real-world objects often causes highlights and illumination to be baked into the texture.
+Some other recent studies ~\citeApp{long2023wonder3d, liu2023one2345, xiang2024structured} generate 3D assets from text or a conditioning image, including the generation of object parts that are not visible in the input.
+These models are often trained on artist-designed, cartoon-style 3D assets instead of photorealistic ones, and their output is typically a mesh plus a texture that has highlights and other illumination effects baked in.